 There are some simple steps you need to follow to set up a fully functional bidirectional sync.

-Gather the Requirements
+Step 1: Gather the Requirements

 For instance, integrating a CRM (Customer Relationship Management) system like Salesforce with an email marketing platform requires understanding how the contacts, leads, and campaigns are structured in both systems.

-Take into account Data Mappings & Customizations
+Step 2: Account for Data Mappings & Customizations

-Choose Your Sync Method
+Step 3: Choose Your Sync Method

 REST APIs are endpoints you can leverage to establish a two-way sync between your applications.
-Typically software developers or synchronization platforms act as intermediaries who use these APIs to write custom code to enable applications to communicate with each other either in real-time or at scheduled intervals.
+Typically, software developers or synchronization platforms act as intermediaries who use these APIs to write custom code to enable applications to communicate with each other either in real-time or at scheduled intervals.

 These middleware technologies check for updates in both systems to initiate synchronization via data polling or webhooks.